 5. Filling Pieces Low Top White Sneaker

-Most minimal white leather sneakers take their design cues from the Common Projects Achilles, but the Filling Pieces Low Top has a decidedly more sporty design, while still maintaining a minimal silhouette.
+Most minimal white leather sneakers take their design cues from the Common Projects Achilles, but the Filling Pieces Low Top has a decidedly sportier design, while still maintaining a minimal silhouette.
 The sneakers have a higher tongue and counter, making them a little taller than the average low-top sneaker.
 The textured “ripple” sole adds a little extra visual appeal, too.

 6. Greats Royale White Sneakers